mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 Occasionally the user will take some action that will affect element focus, and if you're not careful you could end up throwing away their place in the document.
-If the user clicks a link or button that cause a part of the page to be hidden or shown such that the currently focused element is no longer visible, they will lose their place in the document and have to start over from the top.
+If the user clicks a link or button that causes a part of the page to be hidden or shown in such a way that the currently focused element is no longer visible, they will lose their place in the document and have to start over from the top.
 I'm sure you can understand why this is a source of endless frustration for users who depend on keyboard navigation.

 If the user click's an 'Edit' button and that causes the button to be hidden and a form shown in its place, then you should set focus to the first field in that